nagswarnaa/DesignPatterns/README.md

 - **`Set` Interface**: Represents a collection that cannot contain duplicate elements.
 It is designed for scenarios where uniqueness of the elements is crucial.
 Implementations of the `Set` interface, such as `HashSet` and `TreeSet`, ensure that no two elements in the collection are the same, adhering strictly to their single responsibility of managing a set of unique elements.

 - **`Map` Interface**: Represents a collection of key-value pairs, where each key is unique.
 This interface is responsible for associating unique keys to specific values, allowing for efficient retrieval, update, and deletion of entries based on the key.
 Classes like `HashMap` and `TreeMap` implement the `Map` interface, each ensuring that they adhere to the single responsibility of managing a collection of key-value pairs where keys are unique.

-Each of these interfaces, and their implementing classes, is designed to fulfill a specific responsibility and does not stray into functionalities better suited for other structures.
-This adherence to the Single Responsibility Principle helps in making the Java Collections Framework a powerful, flexible, and maintainable component of the Java ecosystem.

 ## 2. Open/Closed Principle:
     A Software entity(class, module) should be open for extension and closed for modification.
 This principle aims to allow systems to grow and change with new requirements without directly modifying existing source code, thereby reducing the risk of introducing new bugs in previously tested and validated code.